thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 {% endraw %}
 {% endhighlight %}

-We need a way to evaluate something like `{{contact.id}}` to generate a link in our template.
+We need a way to evaluate something like `{% raw %}{{contact.id}}{% endraw %}` to generate a link in our template.
 Luckily, `RouterLink` supports not only strings, but also expressions!
 As soon as we want to use expressions to generate our links, we have to use an array literal syntax in `RouterLink`.

 Here's how we could extend `ContactsListComponent` to link to `ContactsDetailComponent`: